budleigh/slugmaze/README.md

   unwavering ineffable gods!
 They will show you the way, and your job is merely to reproduce their instructions.
 Or face certain death.
 Have fun!

+## Testimonial ##
+  A slug was shown a Path.
+The Path rotated beneath him.
+Since the slug was itself a part of the Maze, it too rotated.
+Thus, the Path did not change.
+In this moment, the slug found enlightenment.

 ## Instructions and Tutorial ##
   * Internalize the briefly shown Path in your deepest inner self, for the remainder of eternity.
 It will not reappear, despite your protests.
 It is the